costanzimartina/Fintech_project/Documentation/contrib.md

 # Contributions
 12/17 - All the material has been revised and corrected - Martina, Paula, Sharlin, Mirco, Vittorio

-12/16 - Reviewed INSTALL file - Sharlyn, Paula, Mirco, Martina
+12/16 - Reviewed INSTALL file (simulation of a scenario) - Sharlyn, Paula, Mirco, Martina

 12/16 - Final version of slides - Martina, Sharlin, Mirco, Paula